-- discuss values to be measured and indicators to be formulated with policy makers/ funders and arts organisations;
+- discuss values of the arts to be measured and indicators to be formulated with policy makers/ funders and arts organisations;

-- research and compare existing monitoring systems for the non-economical impact of contemporary performing arts;
+- research and compare existing monitoring systems for the non-economical impact of arts;

 - provide tools and training in self-assessment;